iamsecb/dev-day-journal/docs/insights/2023/18-05-2023/linux-primer.md

 If you run an application as root, it still runs within the user space but is granted elevated privilges that normally would not exist like modifying system files, changing system level configuration etc.

 ### Files

-- /bin, /sbin, /usr/bin, and /usr/sbin.
-Where executable programs are stored.
+- `/bin`, `/sbin`, `/usr/bin`, and `/usr/sbin`: Where executable programs are stored.
-- /dev.
-Where files representing hardware devices are stored.
+- `/dev`: Where files representing hardware devices are stored.
 For example, if your Linux system had a floppy drive device, there would be a file named fd0 in the dev folder (/dev/fd0).
-- /etc. Where configuration files are stored.
+- `/etc`: Where configuration files are stored.
-- /home.
-Where user home directories are stored, one for each user.
+- `/home`: Where user home directories are stored, one for each user.
-- /var.
+- `/var`.
 Where variable-length files, like log files, are stored.

 Should follow File System Hierachy guide as per https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard

 #### Log files

-syslog.
-Contains the centralized logging system, called syslog, in which you’ll find messages related to the kernel, applications, and more.
+`syslog`: Contains the centralized logging system, called syslog, in which you’ll find messages related to the kernel, applications, and more.
 If configured, this could be the centralized log file for all Linux systems (or even all network devices) in your data center.

-• auth.log.
-Contains authentication failures and successes
-• messages.
-Contains general system messages of all types
+`auth.log`: Contains authentication failures and successes `messages`: Contains general system messages of all types

 ### Network interfaces

-Loopback.
-The loopback (lo) interface will have an IP address of 127.0.0.1, which represents the host itself.
+The **loopback (`lo`)** interface will have an IP address of 127.0.0.1, which represents the host itself.

-Ethernet.
-The ethernet 0 (eth0) interface is typically the connection to the local network.
-Even if you are running Linux in a virtual machine (VM), you’ll still have an eth0 interface that connects to the physical network interface of the host.
+The **ethernet 0** (`eth0`) interface is typically the connection to the local network.
+Even if you are running Linux in a virtual machine (VM), you’ll still have an `eth0` interface that connects to the physical network interface of the host.
 Most commonly, you should ensure that eth0 is in an UP state and has an IP address so that you can communicate with the local network and likely over the Internet.

 ### Commands